Polarization under rising inequality and economic decline: Case 2: Social payoffs

 \\ which, when evaluated at $p_f=p_g$ means that the invasion success of the mutant depends on the resident strategy.
 In particular there is an equilibrium at $p^*=1-\frac{q_iB_i}{q_oB_o}$, which is always a viable strategy provided $q_oB_o>q_iB_i$ i.e out-group interactions have higher intrinsic expected payoff than in-group interactions.

 We can evaluate the stability of this equilibrium by taking the second derivative (see Eq.
 11 above) which gives

 \\ We see that the equilibrium is always unstable.
 In addition we note that at the upper boundary, when $p_f=p_g=1$ Eq.
-17 reduces to $rq_iB_i$ which is always positive, indicating maximum polarization is always stable in extreme environments under the social risk model.
+17 reduces to $rq_iB_i$ which is always positive, indicating maximum polarization is always stable in extreme environments under this model.
 Similarly, at the lower boundary when $p_f=p_g=0$ Eq.
 17 reduces to $q_iB_i-q_oB_o$ which is always negative if the expected intrinsic payoff from out-group interactions is greater than from in-group interactions.

 Finally in the case of intermediate environments Eq.
 17 cannot be analyzed explicitly, although it can be explored numerically as shown in Figure 3 of the main text and in Figure S6 below.

 However the stability at the boundaries can be assessed.
 Taking $p_g=1$ we recover